burningion/distributed-tracing-with-apm-workshop/README.md

 If you've stumbled upon it and have feedback, or have something you'd  like to see, feel free to create an issue.

 **This workshop also exists in [Kubernetes](https://github.com/burningion/distributed-tracing-with-apm-workshop/tree/k8s-autodiscovery) on another branch.**

+You can view a live, interactive version of this repo on Katacoda [here](https://www.katacoda.com/burningion/scenarios/distributed-tracing-datadog).

+If you're interested in learning more about using APM in kubernetes, this repo is also used in the [Introduction to Monitoring Kubernetes](https://learn.datadoghq.com/enrol/index.php?id=14) course live on Datadog's Learning system.

 # Before the Workshop / Prerequisites